So you’ve been awarded a new construction project and you’re eager to get started. The clock is ticking and your customer is expecting work to begin.

 But wait – have you really thought through how you build the project?
 Is everything in place for work to begin?

 Mistakes made at the start of the project could cost and delay the project later.
 Extra thought and planning before starting the project may just save a whole bunch of money and time later.

 What to ask before starting your next construction project

 Do we have a written contract in place and has this been agreed by both parties?
 Often contractors start work without a written contract which means they are doing work that they may not be paid for.

-In addition, when the customer finally presents the contract part way through the project it may contain conditions which aren’t acceptable.
+In addition, when the customer finally presents the contract partway through the project it may contain conditions that aren’t acceptable.
 Care should be taken when accepting a letter of intent from the customer as proof of a contract being in place – these letters often offer little protection to the contractor should a dispute arise.

 Is there adequate insurance in place?

 Have we notified our insurers of specific risks and project conditions?
 Are the insurance policies valid and do they cover the specific work?
 If the customer is providing the insurances to check the conditions to ensure you are adequately covered.

 Have we thought through the construction methodology, taking into account the available resources, the project requirements and the site conditions?
 Often there’s more than one way of constructing the work, but, one method may be more efficient and safer than the other ways.